Christopher Huckfeldt

 Working Papers

-Monetary policy is conventionally understood to influence labor demand, with little effect on labor supply.
-We estimate the response of labor market flows to high-frequency changes in interest rates around FOMC announcements and Fed Chair speeches and find evidence that, in contrast to the consensus view, a contractionary monetary policy shock leads to a significant increase in labor supply: workers reduce the rate at which they quit jobs to non-employment, and non-employed individuals increase their job-seeking behavior.
+Monetary policy is typically understood to affect employment through labor demand, with the role of labor supply receiving less consideration.
+We estimate the response of labor market flows to high-frequency changes in interest rates around FOMC announcements and Fed Chair speeches, and find that a contractionary monetary policy shock leads to a significant increase in labor supply: workers reduce the rate at which they quit jobs to nonemployment, and non-employed individuals increase their job-seeking behavior.
 These effects are quantitatively important: holding supply-driven labor market flows constant, the decline in employment from a contractionary monetary policy shock would be twice as large.
-To interpret our findings, we estimate a heterogeneous agent model with frictional labor markets and an active labor supply margin.
-The model rationalizes existing estimates of small labor supply responses to idiosyncratic transfers with our new evidence of a large labor supply response to an aggregate shock.
+To interpret our findings, we estimate a heterogeneous agent model with frictional labor markets and an active extensive margin of labor supply.
+The model rationalizes existing estimates of modest labor supply responses to idiosyncratic transfers with our new evidence of a large labor supply response to an aggregate shock.

 We document that the job-finding rate premium for active searchers relative to comparable nonparticipants is surprisingly small, strongly procyclical, and declining in the aggregate quantity of active search.
 We test and reject the assumption that active and passive search are perfect substitutes in the matching function—revisiting an observation first made by Blanchard and Diamond (1989).
 The estimated elasticity of substitution is well below one, thus implying a crowding-out of active search: as more workers search actively and each searches more intensively, the marginal return to each worker's active search declines.
 This crowding-out peaks during recessions, when active search surges relative to passive: during the Great Recession, the return to active search falls by half.
 We show that this generates a novel source of time variation in the micro-elasticity of the Baily-Chetty formula for optimal unemployment insurance: as the return to active search declines during recessions, UI becomes less distortionary, implying substantially more generous optimal benefits.